-Alternate meal service options for rural communities: In rural communities where in-person meal service is not available, summer meal operators now have the option to provide meals via grab-n-go or delivery, also known as non-congregate meal service.
+- Alternate meal service options for rural communities: In rural communities when and where in-person meal service is not available, summer meal operators now have the option to provide meals via grab-n-go or delivery, also known as non-congregate meal service.

 In partnership with states, territories, tribes, community organizations, and other stakeholders, FNS is working to: